 - 1) the age of the child, and

-- 2) whether the defendant used force, threats, fraud or coercion to knowingly transport or recruit the minor for prostitution9
+- 2) whether the defendant used force, threats, fraud or coercion to knowingly transport or recruit the minor for prostitution

-If you're accused of violating Nevada human trafficking law, our Las Vegas criminal defense lawyers can help.
+If you are accused of human trafficking in Nevada, our Las Vegas criminal defense lawyers can help.
 Call us at 702-DEFENSE (702-333-3673) for a free consultation.
 We may be able to get the charges reduced or even dismissed if we can debunk the state's evidence.
 Otherwise we can go to trial and fight vigorously in attempt to clear your name and win a "not guilty" verdict.